JigsManzano12/ETH_DEGEN/README.md

 1. **ERC-20 Token**: DegenToken is a standard ERC-20 token, supporting typical token operations such as transfer, minting, and burning.

-2. **Item Rewards**: Users can participate in a roulette-style game to win items such as gift cards, headsets, watches, VR headsets, and iPhones.
+2. **Item Rewards**: Users can participate in a roulette-style game to win items such as Toy Cars, Board Games, Laptops, Tablets, and Cameras.

-3. **Item Quantities**: The contract tracks the quantities of each item won by a user.
+3. **Item Quantities**: The contract tracks the quantities of each item won by a user, allowing users to view their winnings.

-4. **Owner Minting**: The contract owner can mint new tokens.
+4. **Owner Minting**: The contract owner has the exclusive ability to mint new tokens, ensuring controlled issuance.

 ## Getting Started